maksimluzik/capitol-conquest/README.md

 Visit: http://localhost:8000

 ## Gameplay
+When loading the page you'll be prompted to face another human or a basic computer opponent.
+Selecting the computer enables an AI to control the Democrats (player two).

 Select one of your pieces (Republicans red / Democrats blue).
 Valid duplicate (adjacent) and jump (further) destinations are computed (visual highlight placeholders ready—enhance further as needed).
 Move duplicates or jumps; adjacent opponent pieces convert.
 Board / move exhaustion ends the game; higher piece count wins.

 ## Next Ideas